ZodiacTeamOS/Add-MicrosoftStore-LTSC/README.md

 # Add-MicrosoftStore-LTSC
-instll MicrosoftStore and some needly apps to win 11 ltsc enterprise 2025
+install MicrosoftStore and some needly apps to win 11 ltsc enterprise 2025

 ### Launch Command
 #### Stable Branch